Gradient Flow from a Random Walk in Hilbert Space: Quadratic Variation

 \begin{proof} The proof is given in Appendix \ref{app:accmoves}. \end{proof}

 We now complete the proof of Theorem \ref{th.fluid.limit} using the key Lemma \ref{lem.accept.moves}.

-\begin{proof}[Proof of Theorem \ref{th.fluid.limit}] The proof consists in proving that the trajectory of the quadratic variation process behaves as if all the move were accepted.
+\begin{proof}[of Theorem \ref{th.fluid.limit}] The proof consists in showing that the trajectory of the quadratic variation process behaves as if all the move were accepted.
 The main ingredient is the uniform lower bound on the acceptance probability given by Lemma \ref{lem.accept.moves}.

 Recall that $v^{\delta}(k \delta) = V(x^{k,\delta})$.
 Consider the piecewise linear function $\what{v}^{\delta}( \cdot) \in C([0,T], \RR)$ defined by linear interpolation of the values $\hat{v}^{\delta}(k \delta) = u^{\delta}(k)$ and where the sequence $\{u^{\delta}(k) \}_{k \geq 0}$ satisfies $u^{\delta}(0) = V(x_*)$ and \begin{equs} u^{\delta}(k+1) - u^{\delta}(k) \;=\; -2 \delta \, (u^{\delta}(k) - \tau). \end{equs} The value $u^{\delta}(k) \in \RR$ represents the quadratic variation of $x^{k,\delta}$ if the $k$ first moves of the MCMC algorithm had been accepted.
 One can readily check that as $\delta$ goes to zero the sequence of continuous functions $\hat{v}^{\delta}(\cdot)$ converges in $C([0,T], \RR)$ to the solution $v(\cdot)$ of the differential equation \eqref{eqn:limit:ODE}.
 Consequently, to prove Theorem \ref{th.fluid.limit} it suffices to show that for any $\eps > 0$ we have \begin{equs} \lim_{\delta \to 0} \; \PP \Big[ \sup \Big\{ \big| V(x^{k,\delta}) - u^{\delta}(k) \big| \, : \, k \leq \delta^{-1} T \Big\} \, > \, \eps \Big] \;=\; 0. \end{equs} The definition of the number of accepted moves $t^{\delta}(k)$ is such that $V(x^{k,\delta}) = u^{\delta}(t^{\delta}(k))$.
 Note that \begin{equs} u^{\delta}(k)=(1-2\delta)^k u_0+\bigl(1-(1-2\delta)^k\bigr)\tau. \end{equs} Hence, for any integers $t_1, t_2 \geq 0,$ we have $\big|u^{\delta}(t_2) - u^{\delta}(t_1) \big| \leq \big| u^{\delta}(|t_2-t_1|) - u^{\delta}(0) \big|$ so that \begin{equs} \big|V(x^{k,\delta}) - u^{\delta}(k) \big| \;=\; \big| u^{\delta}(t^{\delta}(k)) - u^{\delta}(k) \big| \;\leq\; \big| u^{\delta}(k - t^{\delta}(k)) - u^{\delta}(0) \big|. \end{equs} Equation \eqref{eq:ubd} shows that $|u^{\delta}(k)-u^{\delta}(0)| \; \lesssim \; \big( 1 - (1-2\delta)^k \big)$.
 This implies that \begin{equs} \big| V(x^{k,\delta}) - u^{\delta}(k) \big| \;\lesssim\; 1 - (1-2\delta)^{k-t^{\delta}(k)} \;\lesssim\; 1 - (1-2\delta)^{\delta^{-1} \, S} \end{equs} where $S = \sup \big\{ \delta \cdot \big| t^{\delta}(k) -k \big| \; : 0 \leq k \leq T \delta^{-1} \big\}$.
 Since for any $a>0$ we have $1-(1-2\delta)^{a \delta^{-1}} \to 1-e^{-2a}$, Equation \eqref{e.sup.conv.prob} follows if one can prove that as $\delta$ goes to zero the supremum $S$ converges to zero in probability: this is precisely the content of Lemma \ref{lem.accept.moves}.
 This concludes the proof of Theorem \ref {th.fluid.limit}. \end{proof}